Luyaochen1/glabapp_deploy/README.md

 ### clone source code from Github

 ```
-cd  ~  # any folder the user has the full access
+cd  <your working folder>  # any folder the user has the full access
 git clone https://github.com/Luyaochen1/glabapp_deploy.git
 ```

-## create the redis container
+## create the redis database server container

 Run the below command to create the redis container
 ```